 Executive MBA

-Programs | Format | Duration | Average Work Experience | GMAT | Program Start |
+Programs Format Duration Average Work Experience GMAT Program Start

-Executive MBA | On campus | 21 months | 15 years | Not Required | August |
+Executive MBA On campus 21 months 15 years Not Required August

-Online Global Leadership MBA | Online only | 21 months | 14 years | Not Required | January, May, August |
+Online Global Leadership MBA Online only 21 months 14 years Not Required January, May, August

-EMBA with emphasis in Project Management | Online only | 21 months | 14 years | Not Required | January, May, August |
+EMBA with emphasis in Project Management Online only 21 months 14 years Not Required January, May, August

-EMBA with emphasis in Product Lifecycle and Supply Chain Management | Online | 28 -32 months | 11 years | Not Required | Fall |
+EMBA with emphasis in Product Lifecycle and Supply Chain Management Online 28 -32 months 11 years Not Required Fall

-EMBA with emphasis in Healthcare Leadership and Management (for professionals) | On campus and Online | 22 months | 5 years | Not Required | Fall, Spring & Summer |
+EMBA with emphasis in Healthcare Leadership and Management (for professionals) On campus and Online 22 months 5 years Not Required Fall, Spring & Summer

-EMBA with emphasis in Healthcare Leadership and Management (for physicians) | On campus and Online | 24 months | 15 years | Not Required | Every two months |
+EMBA with emphasis in Healthcare Leadership and Management (for physicians) On campus and Online 24 months 15 years Not Required Every two months

-Online EMBA with an Emphasis on Healthcare Organization Leadership | Online only | 28 months | 5 years | Not Required | Fall & Spring |
+Online EMBA with an Emphasis on Healthcare Organization Leadership Online only 28 months 5 years Not Required Fall & Spring

 Executive Master’s

-Programs | Format | Duration | Average Work Experience | GMAT | Program Start |
+Programs Format Duration Average Work Experience GMAT Program Start

-Leadership and Organizational Development | Online | 24-36 months | 12 years | Not Required | Fall, Spring & Summer |
+Leadership and Organizational Development Online 24-36 months 12 years Not Required Fall, Spring & Summer

-Systems Engineering and Management | On campus (weekends) | 18-24 months | 3 years | Not Required | Every semester |
+Systems Engineering and Management On campus (weekends) 18-24 months 3 years Not Required Every semester

-Supply Chain Management Executive Education | Online | 28 months | 11 years | Not Required | Fall |
+Supply Chain Management Executive Education Online 28 months 11 years Not Required Fall

-Healthcare Leadership and Management (for professionals) | On campus and Online | 22 months | 5 years | Not Required | Fall, Spring & Summer |
+Healthcare Leadership and Management (for professionals) On campus and Online 22 months 5 years Not Required Fall, Spring & Summer

-Healthcare Leadership and Management (for physicians) | On campus | 16 months | 15 years | Not Required | Every two months |
+Healthcare Leadership and Management (for physicians) On campus 16 months 15 years Not Required Every two months

-MS in Management Science (Global Leadership) | Online only | 15 months | 14 years | Not Required | January, May, August |
+MS in Management Science (Global Leadership) Online only 15 months 14 years Not Required January, May, August

 Doctorate

-Programs | Format | Duration | Average Work Experience | GMAT | Program Start |
+Programs Format Duration Average Work Experience GMAT Program Start

-Doctor of Business Administration | On campus | 36 months | 15-20 years | Not Required | Fall |
+Doctor of Business Administration On campus 36 months 15-20 years Not Required Fall

-Sharpen your business acumen
+Sharpen your business acumen.

 Executive Education at The University of Texas at Dallas is designed for individuals and organizations ready to drive change.

-Our Executive MBA, Executive Master’s, Doctorate and Academic and Professional Certificate programs focus on sharpening leadership, strategy, communications and organizational management skills.
+Our Executive MBA, Executive Master’s, Doctorate, Academic and Professional Certificate programs focus on sharpening leadership, strategy, communications and organizational management skills.
 Programs also offer the opportunity to concentrate on key industries and areas such as supply chain, operations, project management, healthcare management, professional coaching, consulting and systems engineering.
 Whether you are looking to find a catalyst for you or your organization — the solutions are here at UT Dallas.

-Find the Executive Education program for youBuild your network and promote yourself
+Find the Executive Education program for you

 Building a robust professional network is one of the keys to a transformation in your career.
-From peer engagement to world-class faculty to alumni and experience-based learning opportunities, the people you meet while you are in our programs, shape your experience as much as the curriculum.
+From peer engagement to world-class faculty to alumni and experience-based learning opportunities, the people you meet while you are in our programs shape your experience as much as the curriculum.
 We will connect you to the world.

-Hear it directly from our Executive Education graduatesFlexible Formats
+Hear it directly from our Executive Education graduates

 Leaders and executives know the power of meeting people where they are.

+So do we.
 The programs within Executive Education are flexible to meet our busy executives’ needs without compromising on experience.
 There is a wide range of course delivery methods, concentrations and ways to engage with peers and faculty.

-Compare Executive MBA or Executive Master’s programsLearn about the new Doctor of Business Administration
+Learn about the new Doctor of Business Administration

 Innovative Faculty with Real-World Experience

-Our faculty bring experience, innovation and cutting-edge research into the classrooms.
+They bring experience, innovation and cutting-edge research into the classrooms.
 Students can apply what they learn in real time and catapult their career journey.

-Get to know Executive MBA Faculty andGlobal Leadership MBA faculty
+Get to know Executive MBA Faculty

 Vision for Executive Education

 Business professionals and corporations will recognize the Executive Education program as a global leader in business management, leadership education and executive development.
-We will support the Jindal School of Management and UT Dallas in achieving marketplace dominance as an innovative executive education entity that offers leading-edge, highly differentiated programs.
+We will support the Naveen Jindal School of Management and UT Dallas in achieving marketplace dominance as an innovative executive education entity that offers leading-edge, highly differentiated programs.

 Student Testimonials